few: FastEMRIWaveforms

 few.cutils.BackendAccessException: Backend 'cuda12x' is unavailable.
 See previous error messages.

-Once FEW is working and the expected backends are selected, you may see examples notebook on how to start with this software.
+Once FEW is working and the expected backends are selected, check out the examples notebooks on how to start with this software.

 Installing from sources